The Description of Britain: Debunking

 British scholars were slow to accept the truth.
-Some of the routes mentioned by the work had seemed to have been subsequently borne out and excuses were made for the known errors.
+Some of the routes mentioned by the work had seemed to have been subsequently borne out, and excuses were made for the known errors.
 Further evidence of the falsity of The Description of Britain came out in the following years, however, until no serious effort could be made in defence of the document.
 Bertram had on several occasions adopted variant readings and hypotheses unknown before Camden.
 Scholars continued to hem both out of embarrassment (the same information that Wex used had been available to them all along) and because they now knew that their accounts of history had been based on a fiction rather than legitimate information.
 The final confirmation that the Description was spurious came in 1869, a quarter century after Wex's publication.
 As part of the Rolls Series, the Historial Mirror written by the real Richard of Cirencester (his only surviving work) was closely examined over the 1860s by J.E.B.
 Mayor, the librarian of the University of Cambridge.
 In his 1869 preface to the second volume of the work, he included a thorough 90-page condemnation of Bertram's manuscript.
 Blame fell hardest on the reputation of William Stukeley, although it also impugned Gibbon, Roy, and other scholars who had accepted it.

 Revisionism

 Once the work was no longer defensible, various accounts came forward claiming that there had been serious doubts about the Description prior to Wex.
 These were somewhat less than accurate.
 In general, they attempted to conflate earlier concerns about "Richard of Cirencester"'s supposed sources or about his use of his sources with the more fundamental questions raised by Wex.
 An example is the 1911 Encyclopædia Britannica account, which asserts that Thomas Reynolds was "sceptical as to the value of Bertram's manuscript".
 Reynolds had been sceptical of the quality of Richard of Cirencester's information, but did not express any doubts about Bertram or the validity of the manuscript.
 Another tack of latter reviewers was to downplay the magnitude of the earlier acceptance and reliance on the Description.
 In 1866 and 1867, B.B.
 Woodward, the librarian of Windsor Castle, wrote a series of articles for the Gentleman's Magazine that challenged the validity of the text.
 However, his characterisation of The Description of Britain as "plainly a clumsy forgery by an unpractised hand" is unfair.
 This same document had been examined in 1749 by David Casley, the keeper of the Cotton Library, and as late as 1840 Sir Frederic Madden of the manuscript department of the British Museum had not only expressed his belief in its validity but also criticised the English Historical Society for its omission of the Description of Britain in its 1838 list of important works.

+Many of the errors propounded in the Description were still unchallenged in the early twentieth century, when Thomas Codrington criticised those errors retained by the Ordnance Survey in his book Roman Roads in Britain (1903).